What was the first serious guitar that you bought with your own money?

 What was the last guitar you bought and why?

-What’s the most incredible ﬁnd or bargain you’ve ever had when buying guitars?
+What’s the most incredible find or bargain you’ve had while buying gear?

-What’s the strongest case of buyer’s remorse you’ve ever had when buying gear?
+What’s the strongest case of buyer’s remorse that you’ve ever had after buying gear?

 When was the last time you stopped to stare in a guitar shop window (or browse online) and what were you looking at?

-If forced to make a choice, would you rather buy a really good guitar and a cheap amp or a cheap guitar and a really good amp?
+If forced to make a choice would you rather buy a really good guitar and a cheap amp or a cheap guitar and a top-notch amp?